votchallenge/trax/docs/api_c.rst

    :param key: A key for the property
    :param def: Default value for the property
    :returns: The value for the property or default value if there is no value associated with the key or conversion from string is impossible

+.. c:function:: int trax_properties_count(const trax_properties* properties)

+   Get a number of all pairs in the properties object.

+   :param properties: A pointer to a properties object
+   :returns: Number of key-value pairs in the properties object

 .. :c:function:: void(*trax_enumerator)(const char *key, const char *value, const void *obj)